-The research is a part of the research program of the High Performance Computing Group at Asian Institute of Technology (AITHPC), supported by the Thai GRID project.
+The research is a part of the research program of the High Performance Computing Group at Asian Institute of Technology (AITHPC) which received support from the Thai GRID project.
 The authors wish to thank the AITHPC and the Thai GRID Center for the access of computing facility and the technical support.